Skip to main content

 • Review 5–10% of the highest and lowest scoring submissions, as well as the lowest performing questions.

 • Look for a symmetric grade distribution without too many students clustered at the top or bottom.
-Raw scores can be curved later.
+Raw scores can be later.

 • If using multiple exam versions, verify that score distributions are similar across them.

-Last modified on April 9, 2026
+Last modified on May 12, 2026